fsciuti/awesome-speaker/README.md

 - [SlideServe](https://www.slideserve.com) - Upload and Share Presentations Online.
 - [SlideShare](https://www.slideshare.net/) - Share what you know and love through presentations, infographics, documents and more.
 - [Speaker Deck](https://speakerdeck.com/) - Share presentations online.
 Simply upload your slides as a PDF, and we’ll turn them into a beautiful online experience.
+- [slidesk.link](https://slidesk.link) - A page to share your talks and sessions

 ## Learning Platforms
 - [Katacoda](https://katacoda.com/) - Create online self-paced learning resources in virtual environment to test software.